mgsloan/mgsloan-site/posts/deck-desk/post.md

 work quite well for me, and I hope they might work well for you too!

 One way to work outside is to simply take your laptop outside.
-However, I find that for me using only laptop is not sustainable for much more than an hour or two, and even then, it just doesn't feel very comfortable.
+However, I find that for me working with a laptop on my lap is not sustainable for much more than an hour or two, and even then, it just doesn't feel very comfortable.
 The laptop's screen is adjacent to the keyboard, which means typically neither are positioned ergonomically.
 See the illustration at the beginning of my [post about comfortable airplane computing][]